mrchaosbude/TwitchDropsMiner-/README.md

 For server environments or anyone who prefers the terminal, the `cli_wrapper.py` script now provides a fully headless entry point.
 The wrapper uses lightweight console substitutes for the Tk-based interface so no display server is required.
+It now reports its progress directly in the terminal so you can see when the settings are loaded, the Twitch client starts, and when the miner shuts down.
 Launch the miner with:

 ```bash
 python cli_wrapper.py --log